PolusAI/tabular-tools/utils/polus-python-template/README.md

-# WIPP Plugin Cookie Cutter (for Python) (1.1.0-dev0)
+# WIPP Plugin Cookie Cutter (for Python) (v1.1.0-dev1)

 This repository is a cookie cutter template that creates the basic scaffold structure of a polus plugin and add it to the polus plugins directory structure.

 ## How to use
-1. Clone `polus-plugins` and change to the polus-plugins directory
+1. Clone `tabular-tools` and change to the tabular-tools directory
 2. `cd /utils/polus-python-template/`
 3. (optional) Install poetry if not available.
 4. (optional) Create a dedicated environment with conda or venv.
 5. Install the dependencies: `poetry install`
 6. Ignore changes to `cookiecutter.json` using: `git update-index --assume-unchanged cookiecutter.json`
-7. Modify `cookiecutter.json` to include author and plugin information.`plugin_package` should always start with `polus.plugins`.
+7. Modify `cookiecutter.json` to include author and plugin information.`plugin_package` should always start with `polus.tabular`.
 ** NOTE: ** Do not edit values in brackets ({}) as they are edited by cookiecutter directly.
 Those are automatically generated from the previous entries.
 If your plugin is called "Awesome Function", then the plugin folder and docker container will have the name `awesome-function-plugin`.
-8. Create your plugin skeleton: ` python -m cookiecutter . --no-input`
+8. Create your plugin skeleton: `python -m cookiecutter . --no-input`

 ## Plugin Standard